Configuring General Settings

 Enable Status Widget

 This option enables retrieving the status and basic details of the last build in the build configuration without requiring any user authentication.
-Please note that this also allows getting the status of any specific build in the build configuration (however, builds cannot be listed and no other information except the build status (success/failure/internal error/cancelled) is available).
+Note that this also allows getting the status of any specific build in the build configuration (however, builds cannot be listed and no other information except the build status (

 The status can be retrieved via the HTML status widget described below, or via a single icon with the help of REST API.